Pixel stretch without Photoshop

 Done by hand in Photoshop, a clean pixel stretch usually goes something like this:

-It works, and a skilled retoucher can make it sing.
-But it's a desktop job with at least half a dozen steps, and every time you want a different curve you're back in Warp nudging anchor points.
+It works, and a skilled retoucher can get great results this way.
+But it's a desktop job with at least half a dozen steps, and every time you want a different curve you're back in Warp, nudging anchor points one by one.

 The bottleneck isn't the idea — it's the tooling.
 Selections, layers, and Free Transform are general-purpose tools doing a very specific job.